gabrielemarino-gm/Search-Engine-MIRCV/README.md

 ## Query Handler

 The Query Handler allows you to make queries interactively.
-At first the system will ask the user for a configuration, which it will save and will not be asked again (unless the user uses the comma s).
+At first the system will ask the user for a configuration, which it will save and will not be asked again (unless the user uses the command s).

 - While the Query Handler is active, the user can use the following command:
   -   Use `s` to set up your system and configure recovery options.